 PE is on a Tuesday and a Thursday.
 Children need PE kit in school for these days.
 Tuesday is outdoor PE, so if they want to bring additional warmer clothing for this during the colder weather, please do so (named, of course!).

 Please continue to read with your child every day, if possible.
 Even fluent readers benefit from the chance to talk about what they've read and share their books with an adult.
 I'll be looking at their reading records each week to encourage them to keep reading at home.
 The children will now be able to achieve awards in celebration assemblies for the number of times they read with an adult at home (or read independently and talk about it with an adult), so please continue to encourage your children to read and talk to you about their books at home, and sign their reading record book to communicate this with us.
 I will be checking the children's reading records on a FRIDAY, and from here will be able to put children forward for reading awards.
-The first award is for 25 points (we are starting counting from January) so some children are ready to receive their first award!
+The first award is for 25 points (we are starting counting from January) then 50 points and 100 points.
 Keep reading!

 Please don't hesitate to contact me if you have any questions or concerns.